Gary Grigsby's War in the East: Gary Grigsby's War in the West

 Gary Grigsby's War in the West was released on December 4, 2014, for Windows.
 It covers the years 1943 to 1945 of the Western Front.
 A beta test period began for the game in September 2013.
 According to the developer, the game improved aspects of air war, logistics and weather.

 Armchair General gave the game a rating of 94% and called it "a thoughtfully designed wargame that will give you an enriched experience at the operational level."
 Muropaketti gave a rating of three out of five and said the game is not as good as War in the East.
+Wargamer wrote: "It is an example of all that Wargames should aspire to, while at the same time as a potent reminder of some of wargaming’s greatest problems."

 Gary Grigsby's War in the East 2

 Gary Grigsby's War in the East 2 was released on March 25, 2021, for Windows.
 It covers the same period as the first War in the East.
 The artificial intelligence was rebuilt for the game and according to the producers, it features a more dynamic map and deeper logistics system.

 Warfare History Network gave a positive preview and concluded: "If you’re looking for a tough but rewarding strategy game that spares no effort when it comes to historical depth, Gary Grigsby’s War in the East 2 is the gift that keeps on giving."
 V2.fi gave a rating of 4.5 out of 5 and called it a magnificent and huge strategy game that covers the war more comprehensively and accurately than any other game.
 It was said to be surprisingly quick and easy to play, although one can dive into details if they wish.